This easy cinnamon overnight oats recipe uses simple ingredients and it’s easily adaptable to suit your preferences.

 Pure maple syrup - Any sweetener will work for the oats, agave, or brown sugar can also be used.
 Alter the amount to fit your own unique sweetness preference.

 Ground cinnamon - Can’t have cinnamon overnight oats without the cinnamon!

 Vanilla extract - To make these vanilla cinnamon overnight oats, add about ¼ teaspoon of vanilla extract for more flavor.

 Combine all of the ingredients in a sealable jar or container with a lid.
 Stir everything together until combined.

 Add some fresh or cooked fruit as a topping to change up the flavor of the cinnamon overnight oats.
 I usually just stick to adding 1-2 tablespoons of raisins to the oats as they soak overnight per the recipe.
 The dried fruit puffs up a little from soaking in the milk, and I just love the cinnamon-raisin flavor combination.

-- Sliced banana (I would add them the morning of so they don’t brown)
+- Sliced bananas (I would add them the morning of so they don’t brown)

 - Chopped walnuts or pecans (add the morning of so they don't soften)